noelle

 The initial design contained too many notifications

-In my 6 discovery interviews, users mentioned the benefit of being reminded: they didn't have the habit of checking their saved resource library, and would forget things existed.
+Across 6 discovery interviews, users mentioned the benefit of being reminded: they didn't have the habit of checking their saved resource library, and would forget things existed.
 So I designed a flow where important resources could be flagged for reminders, prompting users to revisit only what they marked as urgent.
+But when I tested this design with 5 other users, they had a problem:

 "This is too many notifications.
 All notifications are inherently annoying.
 But I still think this is helpful.
-If you could show me something I needed at the time I wanted it, I wouldn't mind the notification." - User feedback
+If you could show me something I needed at the time I wanted it, I wouldn't mind the notification." — User tester

 The solution: reduce notification cadence by batch sending and letting the user decide what to use